 5. Roof East, Stratford

-East London’s newest rooftop bar sitting atop Stratford Shopping Centre and multi-story carpark (not to be confused with Westfield), this wining and dining experience is reminiscent of Franks Cafe, also atop a carpark in Peckham.
+East London’s newest rooftop bar sitting atop Stratford Shopping Centre and multi-story carpark (not to be confused with Westfield Stratford City), this wining and dining experience is reminiscent of Franks Cafe, also atop a carpark in Peckham.

 6. Stratford London Stadium tour

-Arguably the best way to enjoy it is either to visit on a match day when the ‘Hammers’ (West Ham’s nickname) are playing.
+Arguably the best way to enjoy Stratford’s London Stadium in east London is either to visit on a match day when the ‘Hammers’ (West Ham’s nickname) are playing.

-The UK Premier League season usually runs August to the following May each year – or join one of the stadium tours (£19 per person).
+The UK Premier League season usually runs August to the following May each year – or join one of the West Ham stadium / London Stadium tours (£20 per person as at 2023).
 A club shop also sells West Ham merchandise and is open all year round.